Hello, and welcome to “Martins Diaries“.

 I’m the third child of my lovely popsi and momsi.
-The hierachy goes like this: Samson, Angela, Me, Favour, then Destiny.
+The hierarchy goes like this: Samson, Angela, Me, Favour, and then Destiny.

-Brother Samson is in his third year in UNIBEN and seldom comes home weekends or semester breaks, and let’s not forget to add when there’s ASUU strike.
+Brother Samson is in his third year in UNIBEN and seldom comes home during weekends or semesters breaks, and let’s not forgot to add when there’s ASUU strike.
 Angela on the other hand recently traveled to London to study.

 My popsi is a naval officer.
 He was recently transferred from NNS Delta to Central Naval Command in Yenagoa.
 So he seldom comes home too.

-Momsi owns a boutique which she barely go to.
-She rather go to marriage and burials or her friends’ places.
+Momsi owns a boutique which she barely goes to.
+She’d rather go to marriage and burials or her friends’ places.
 Sometimes she travels from Warri to Yenagoa to stay a few days with popsi.
 Doing what?
 I’ll let you figure that out yourself.

 Anyways, we all got awoken this morning by a loud terrible scream.
 It startled Richie that the poor guy rolled over and fell off his bed.
 See, his bed is above mine.